chadmcox/AzureADPoSh/PIM/Privileged Admin Groups Examples.md

 266cc9ed-1522-4687-bae7-321bf578307a boguspag1
 ```

-* The ID of the group will be the value used in the resourceid parameter.
+* The resourceid is very tricky with the cmdlets for groups, the ID of the group will be the value used in the resourceid parameter.
 ```
 PS C:\> Get-AzureADMSPrivilegedRoleAssignment -ProviderId "aadGroups" -ResourceId 266cc9ed-1522-4687-bae7-321bf578307a